anurjalal/game-catalogue/readme.md

-This is android application with Clean Architecture created by Ahmad Nurjalal for Dicoding course Submission, a Google Authorized Training Partner in Indonesia
+This is android application with Clean Architecture created by Ahmad Nurjalal for Dicoding course Menjadi Android Developer Expert submission.
+Dicoding is a Google Authorized Training Partner in Indonesia